jsonkao/uwb-scraper/README.md

 # UWB Scraper

 Scraping and analyzing course data.
+Course data on UWB is updated only when a professor or school updates it.

 ## Setup